Overview

 and whether the model is signed in.

-class exposes a new requiresSignIn()
+The Command class exposes a new requiresSignIn() method that returns

 false by default.
 To make new command require signing-in, one only has to